blastin/stream/README.md

 # stream

-Rewriting of the Java Programming Language Stream library
+Rewrite of the stream library found in the java programming language